syncfusion-content/winui-docs/winui/Funnel-Chart/Neck-width.md

 # Neck width in WinUI Funnel Chart (SfFunnelChart)

 The neck width of funnel chart can be customized by using the [MinimumWidth]() property.
+The default value of [MinimumWidth]() property is 40.
 The following code example shows how to change the neck width.

 {% tabs %}